-In Iowa we are almost always guaranteed snow during the winter months, but what exactly do you know about the white stuff, besides school gets cancelled when it falls?
-In this program we will learn about the basic shapes of snowflakes, how snowflakes are created, study fallen snow, and why in your lifetime you will never see two snowflakes that are identical.
+In Iowa we love to think about snow during the winter months, but what exactly do you know about the white stuff, besides school gets cancelled when it falls a lot?
+In this program we will learn about the basic shapes of snowflakes, how snowflakes are created, study fallen snow, and make a snow craft.